Plainsmen rout Stillwater to clinch home playoff berth

-STILLWATER — Enid, behind four home runs, clinched a home baseball playoff berth by beating district 6A-4 rival Stillwater, 12-5 Monday.
+STILLWATER, Okla. — Riding the power of four home runs, Enid clinched a home baseball playoff berth against district 6A-4 rival Stillwater.

-The Plainsmen got two home runs from Garrett Shull and one each from Bennett Percival and James Humphrey in raising their record to 23-7 overall and 11-2 in district.
+The Plainsmen got two home runs from Garrett Shull and one each from Bennett Percival and James Humphrey in the 12-5 win Monday, April 25, 2023, and raised their record to 23-7 overall and 11-2 in district.
 EHS is assured of at least second in the district.
 It was Enid’s 10th straight win.

 Humphrey, Shull and Percival all homered in the second when the Plainsmen scored eight runs on six hits.